risc0/risc0/website/api/use-cases.md

 other platforms can be solved trivially on our platform.

 In addition to being far easier to build on, we're also delivering on [performance].
-The zkVM has GPU acceleration for CUDA and Metal, and with [continuations] we've enabled parallel proving of large programs.
+The zkVM has GPU acceleration for CUDA, and with [continuations] we've enabled parallel proving of large programs.

 **Ready to start building?** <br />